GenericGitHubProfile/Web-Card-Games/README.md

 Poohead
 --------

+>Poohead rules
+- only play cards higher than one on top of stack
+- Ace's are high
+- can play special cards at any time
+- 2's reset the stack down to 2
+- 7's allow a user to decide if ONLY the next card is higher or lower
+- 10's remove the cards from the game, until the end of the round
+- Four of the same card value in a row acts as a 10
+- If you cannot play a hand, you pick up the entire central stack into your personal hand

 >Poohead Alpha
 - Players will receive 3 hidden, 3 shown and 3 personal cards at the start of a round
 - Players can select a card to be placed into the central stack